zestia/ember-async-tooltips/README.md

 #### `@useFocus`

 Optional.
 By default, tooltips will only show when hovering over the reference element.
-Use this argument to also show the tooltip when the reference element is focused with keyboard.
+Use this argument to also show the tooltip when the reference element is focused.

 #### `@stickyID`